10 underrated destinations to add to your 2026 travel list

 Albania

 I recently visited this wonderful hidden gem, and I know I will be back for more.
 Albania has beautiful nature, incredible food, friendly locals and even friendlier prices.
 Compared to other European countries it gets way less attention on a global scale, so it's definitely still in the underrated travel destination category.
+In terms of solo female travel safety, I felt comfortable exploring the Albanian capital alone and would not hesitate to explore more of the country alone.
+I think organised day trips (like GetYourGuide) are your best bet for comfort and safety when travelling to Albania solo.

 Sri Lanka

 It is one of those destinations that exceeded my expectations: we're talking lush, green nature, beautiful shores, great food and welcoming locals.
 Sri Lanka is the perfect slow travel destination.
 You can join various health and fitness retreats across the island.
 Compared to SEA, I think it still gets less attention, so it's a destination to look out for in 2026.
 One of the best things about this island is that there isn't really a full off season during the year.
 There are two monsoon seasons that impact the country but these two never overlay, so one side of the island is always sunny!
+In addition, the island is known for its solo female travel friendly nature, and based on my experience staying here for a month alone, I have nothing but good things to say about Sri Lanka when it comes to solo female travel.

 The Baltics

 I could not pick one specific Baltic country as all three of them, Estonia, Lithuania and Latvia are equally incredible, underrated and deserve a spot on your 2026 travel destination list.
 They are definitely overlooked compared to other Western European countries, but are just as incredible and charming.
 I first visited Tallinn, Estonia back in 2018, and was very impressed with the architecture, the food scene and how affordable it was.
 So, I knew that eventually I would have to be back to visit the rest of the Baltic countries.
 They are great to visit any time of the year, but they are said to be incredibly magical especially during Christmas time, so in 2025 I returned to the Baltics for a Christmas market adventure in Vilnius and Riga.
+When it comes to solo female travel safety, all of these countries are top picks, many solo female travellers report how comfortable and safe they felt visiting this region of Europe.

 China

 Okay, it may not be as underrated, but China has recently relaxed its visa policies, making it more attainable to visit for many nationalities worldwide.
 The crowds haven't caught up with this change yet, but the tourism is definitely expected to grow in the coming years.
 So, if you would like to explore the wonders of China, 2026 may be a great year to do this.
 I recently had 2 longer layovers here, so I got a sneak peak I would say of the life in China, and I was very impressed I must say.
 There is so much beauty to see in this country, I will definitely be back for a proper visit.
 It may not be obvious at first, but China actually has a lot to offer on the slow travel side of things, there are tea ceremonies, cultural experiences and tranquil gardens waiting for the soulful travellers who wish to slow down.
+While I haven't spent much time in China on my own, based on my research and also how nice and welcoming locals were during my short visits, I think China is an ideal destination for solo female travel.
+Getting around may be tricky due to the limitations of the apps we are normally used to in the EU, UK or US, but other than that it is reported to be generally safe.

 Guatemala

 Out of the 5 recommendations, this is a destination I am yet to visit, and I am so excited for this one.
 It is on my list for 2026 mainly because of its tranquil, yet impressive nature scenes.
 I mean Lake Atitlán literally screams slow travel to me: cozy cafés by the lakeside, morning yoga and fresh, local food.
 Sounds like the place to be in 2026!
 Not to mention the beauties of the old capital, Antigua or the fact that you can climb an active volcano here!
 Guatemala is a Central American hidden gem, I am excited to explore in 2026.
+Based on my research, the touristy areas of Guatemala are considered to be safe for solo female travellers.

 And now let's see what ChatGPT recommends.